hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/cir_model.rst

 Theorem 4.7 (p.56):

-**Under optimal switching approach it is optimal to re-enter the market if and only if all of the following conditions hold true:**
+**Under the optimal switching approach it is optimal to re-enter the market if and only if all of the following conditions hold true:**

 a) If :math:`y_b>0`